Plan your next evening out with these amazing night-time activities in Rotorua.

-With a number of entry passes to choose from, there’s something to cater to all tastes and budgets.
-Regardless of which one you choose, you’ll enjoy all of the benefits of naturally warmed geothermal mineral water and feel any stress melt away.
+Regardless of which one you choose, you’ll enjoy all of the benefits of naturally warmed geothermal mineral water or fresh water and feel any stress melt away.

 Your skin, muscles and mind will all thank you for making the investment!

 The food scene in Aotearoa has really developed over recent years and the addition of Eat Street in Rotorua reflects exactly that – delicious kai in a modern, vibrant environment.
 It is home to some of the best food in Rotorua.